 Imagine you’re driving at 80 mph on the interstate and a piece of debris falls from a truck in front of you.
 You’ll try to swerve out of the way or forcefully stomp on your brake pedal to avoid the collision.
 Travelling at such a high rate of speed, the centripetal forces could cause you to lose control of your car and start skidding, but ESC uses advanced computer systems to apply different amounts of brake pedal to different individual wheels, preventing oversteer and keeping the rear wheels in the correct path.
 Speed sensors can tell the safety systems of the car if a wheel is spinning faster than the other, which the system can then cut engine power, apply additional braking, or other ways of controlling the front wheels and rear wheels, steering angle, understeering, wheel spin and helping to keep the car on the road.
 This will help your car maintain traction and direct motion.

 Many, if not all, automotive manufacturers offer some form of safety technology in their vehicles in today’s world.
 However some were more early adopters of this new vehicle safety technology.
 Some of those are:

-The Insurance Institute for Highway Safety, or IIHS, in conjunction with the NHTSA, have mandated crash test standards for rollover, front, side and rear impacts, and other situations that cause the loss-of-control of a vehicle.
+The Insurance Institute for Highway Safety, or IIHS, in conjunction with the NHTSA, has mandated crash test standards for rollover, front, side, and rear impacts, and other situations that cause the loss of control of a vehicle.